Rinko-o/Webp-Obliterator/README.md

 ## Introduction

 **Webp obliterator is a program developed for the sole purpose of cleansing your downloads folder (or any folder you direct it to) of those nasty ass webp files, and makes them a cool png file.
-This program is made by a stupid ass programmer who doesn't know what he's doing yet, but has chatgpt to help him.**
+This program is made by a silly ass programmer who doesn't know what he's doing yet, but has chatgpt to help him.**

 ## Dependencies